 What hours are you available?

-Cancer Care Coordinators are available Monday to Friday during the above listed hours.
+Cancer Care Coordinators are available to referred patients Monday to Friday during the above listed hours.
 If we are with patients we may not answer your call, however if you leave a message on our answering machine, someone will return your call.
 It is important you leave your full name, contact number and the name of your Cancer Care Coordinator.

 What happens if I need help or advice after hours?